-Leased Asset/Special Property accounts that have a high volume of vehicles or other assets are loaded into the CAMA system with an import process if reported by the property owner electronically.
+Leased Asset/Special Property accounts that have a high volume of vehicles or other assets are loaded programmatically if reported by the property owner electronically.
 Electronic renditions may require reformatting before they can be loaded to the account.
-The BPP clerical staff or an appraiser enters accounts that render via hard copy into a spreadsheet for importing.
+The BPP support staff or an appraiser enters accounts that render via hard copy into a spreadsheet for importing.
 After data matching and entry, reports are generated and reviewed by an appraiser.
 Once proofed, necessary corrections are made, supervisor approval is granted, and the account is sent a notice of appraised value.